Karen Aston: Texas

 Aston was named the fourth head coach in University of Texas women's basketball history on April 3, 2012.
-At the University of Texas, Aston led the Longhorns to a 184-83 (.689) record in eight seasons.
-In her final seven seasons combined at Texas, Aston’s teams averaged 24.6 wins per year, making six NCAA Tournament appearances.
-From 2015-18, her squads made four consecutive NCAA Sweet 16 showings, marking the first time that had been accomplished at Texas since 1990.
-Aston also directed the 2015-16 Longhorns to the program’s first NCAA Elite Eight appearance since 2003.
+At the University of Texas, she led the Longhorns to a 184–83 (.689) record in eight seasons.
+In her final seven seasons combined at Texas, Aston's teams averaged 24.6 wins per year, making six NCAA tournament appearances.
+From 2015 to 2018, her squads made four consecutive NCAA Sweet Sixteen showings, marking the first time that had been accomplished at Texas since 1990.
+Aston also directed the 2015–16 Longhorns to the program's first NCAA Elite Eight appearance since 2003.

-Six of Aston’s Texas players (Nneka Enemkpali, Imani McGee-Stafford, Ariel Atkins, Joyner Holmes, Sug Sutton and Charli Collier) were drafted by WNBA teams.
-Collier was the first pick in the 2021 WNBA Draft.
+Six of Aston's Texas players (Nneka Enemkpali, Imani McGee-Stafford, Ariel Atkins, Joyner Holmes, Sug Sutton and Charli Collier) were drafted by WNBA teams.
+Collier was the first pick in the 2021 WNBA draft.
 McGee-Stafford (10th) and Atkins (7th) also were selected as first-round picks.
-As a starter, Atkins helped lead the Washington Mystics to the 2019 WNBA Championship and has earned WNBA All-Defensive Team honors in each of her three seasons.
+As a starter, Atkins helped lead the Washington Mystics to the 2019 WNBA championship and has earned WNBA All-Defensive Team honors in each of her three seasons.

-Each of Aston's eight teams at Texas ranked in the top-25 nationally in rebounding margin, including three years in the top-five.
-Her 2017-18 and 2018-19 teams ranked third in the NCAA in rebounding margin.
-Four of the top-eight single-season team rebounding averages in Texas history came during Aston’s tenure, as did five of the top-nine best seasons in field-goal percentage defense.
+Each of Aston's eight teams at Texas ranked in the top 25 nationally in rebounding margin, including three years in the top five.
+Her 2017–18 and 2018–19 teams ranked third in the NCAA in rebounding margin.
+Four of the top-eight single-season team rebounding averages in Texas history came during Aston's tenure, as did five of the top-nine best seasons in field-goal percentage defense.

-Aston’s prowess as one of the nation’s best recruiters is also well known.
+Aston's prowess as one of the nation's best recruiters is also well known.
 Five of the classes she recruited to Texas were ranked among the top-11 in the nation according to ESPN.com, including three top-five classes.
-Recruits Charli Collier and Joyner Holmes were both No. 2 prospects according to ESPN and were listed as the nation’s top recruits by some services.
-Aston brought 14 McDonalds All-Americans to Texas during her eight seasons.
+Recruits Charli Collier and Joyner Holmes were both No. 2 prospects according to ESPN and were listed as the nation's top recruits by some services.
+Aston brought 14 McDonald's All-Americans to Texas during her eight seasons.